Sumeet2005/IntelliICU/README.md

 - Validate all incoming data.
 - Follow the principle of least privilege.

-For production healthcare use, additional regulatory, security, privacy, compliance, and clinical validation requirements would be necessary.
+For production healthcare use, additional regulatory, security, privacy, compliance, validation, and clinical governance requirements would be necessary.

 ---